fenago/oracle19c-administration/md/lab3_plus.md

-# Step-by-Step Lab: Creating and Managing a New Container Database (CDB) Named fenagoCDB
+# Step-by-Step Lab: Creating and Managing a New Container Database (CDB) Named fenagoDB

 ## Prerequisites
 - Ensure that the Oracle Database software is installed.